zenlyj/algo-visual/README.md

 6. Reset, clears all visualization and drawn walls.
 7. Maze generation, augments the graph using `Non-Passable Walls` to create a maze.

-The following diagram depicts the legends for each node type:
+The following diagram depicts the legend for each node type:

 ![pathfind](https://raw.githubusercontent.com/zenlyj/algo-visualizer/user-guide/src/resources/pathfind.PNG)